 Yoga yields better results if you do it regularly.
 The longer you practice it, the more limber you get.
 The breathing technique that you learn from it also helps with other issues that affect sore and stiff muscles.

 A neck collar bears the weight of our 5-kilo head for a short period of time.
 Your stiff and overworked neck muscles will feel some relief when you use one.
 Prolonged and frequent use of this contraption is not recommended by experts since your neck muscles might grow weak.

-The idea is to use it sparingly and only as a relief for times when you have a crick in the neck.
+The idea is to use it sparingly and only as a relief how to get rid of crick in neck for times when you have a crick in the neck.